Voice search and voice assisted browsing is not a new thing.

 - Plan content tailored to voice search with conversational search queries (and answers) in mind.

 - But beware of making your content too broad or, dare we say it, boring but consider adding a FAQ page or adding content of this nature regularly either within blogs or as a stand alone piece.

 - Hummingbird.
 Not sure what we are talking about?
 This one of Google’s core algorithms that enforced some fundamental rules when it comes to the structure of content.
-Check out our FREE blogging guide which gives you the lowdown on how content should be structured.

 This is just the beginning.
 Voice assisted searches are becoming more common and website owners need to make sure that their website starts to tailor content to this technology.